 Code of Ethics

-- Preamble As livestock communications media magazines, newspapers, newsletters, bulletins and kindred publications, both domestic and international and allied firms and individuals serving the livestock industry, we are bonded in the LIVESTOCK PUBLICATIONS COUNCIL for furtherance of professional fellowship, common interests and objectives.
-As owners, managers and/or personnel of communications media and affiliates we recognize industry and public trust responsibilities.
-Specifically, the maintenance, protection and advancement of our enterprises in service of the livestock industry.
-This explicitly includes our moral obligation to respect the enterprises of each other, the subjects and persons written about, the advertisers served, the readers to whom we provide information and to the public at large.
+- Preamble Ethical responsibility has an effect on the public perception of a publication’s credibility.
+As livestock communications media, allied firms and individuals serving the livestock industry, we are bonded in the Livestock Publications Council for furtherance of professional fellowship as well as common interests and objectives.
+As members, we recognize our industry and public trust responsibilities, including our moral obligation to respect the enterprises of each other, the subjects and persons written about, the advertisers served, the readers to whom we provide information and the public at large.
 Therefore, individually and collectively, we subscribe and pledge to uphold standards set forth in this Code of Ethics.

-- Objectivity and Accuracy Our goal will always be objectivity and accuracy in writings, clearly labeling personal opinions as such.
-Errors of significance will be promptly corrected when called to attention.
+- Objectivity and Accuracy Our primary goal will be objectivity and accuracy in content, clearly labeling personal opinions as such.
+Errors of significance will be corrected promptly when called to attention.

-- Advertisers We will not knowingly misrepresent the circulation of our publications to advertisers, potential advertisers, their agents or representatives.
+- Advertisers We will not knowingly misrepresent the circulation of our media to advertisers, potential advertisers, their agents or representatives.

-- Professional Conduct We recognize the imperativeness of being free of obligation to any interest other than that of our publications and the right of our readers to be informed.
-Therefore, we will spurn any gifts or favors that, in the minds of reasonable persons, would compromise our responsibilities.
+- Professional Conduct We recognize the imperativeness of being free of obligation to any interest other than that of our publications, advertisers and the right of our readers to be informed.
+Therefore, to avoid conflict and jeopardizing trust developed by readers, we will spurn any gifts or favors that — in the minds of reasonable persons — would compromise our responsibilities.

-- Pledge We pledge ourselves to abide by and to help enforce this Code of Ethics, and to professional disassociation from colleagues knowingly, willfully and consistently violating the standards set forth.
+- Pledge We pledge ourselves to abide by and to help enforce this Code of Ethics, as well as to professional disassociation from colleagues who knowingly, willfully and consistently violate the standards set forth.